 While there are serious health threats associated with ingestion of arsenic, there are effective and safe methods for removing arsenic in water.
-Arsenic in water occurs naturally and is a tasteless, odorless and colorless contaminant.
-Certain activities that could have left arsenic residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
-Many Boxborough homeowners are quite surprised when getting their lab test results back and find they have arsenic in their well water.
-For detail on potential health affects, see the link at: http://www.who.int/mediacentre/factsheets/fs372/en/
+It may occur naturally and is a tasteless, odorless and colorless contaminant.
+Certain activities that could have also left residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
+For detail on potential health affects, see the link at: http://www.who.int/media.

-Primary forms of Arsenic in water are Arsenic III and Arsenic V. Many arsenic removal media have low capacities for removing Arsenic III from the water, therefore converting it to Arsenic V (which is easier to remove) is a common approach.
-Determining the Arsenic III versus Arsenic V ratio in water is critical as this will allow the design and implementation of a water filtration system that will effectively remove it.
-There are methods to oxidize the Arsenic III and convert it to Arsenic V for ease of removal.
-While not all towns have detected arsenic in their well water, pockets have been found in Boxborough which elevates the importance of proper testing, follow-up, etc.
+Primary forms of Arsenic in water are Arsenic III (AS III) and Arsenic V (AS V).
+Many removal media have low capacities for removing AS III from the water, therefore converting it to AS V (which is easier to remove) is a common approach.
+Determining the AS III versus AS V ratio in water is critical as this will allow the design and implementation of a water filtration system that will effectively remove it.
+There are methods to oxidize the AS III and convert it to AS V for ease of removal.

 WATER TEST & ANALYSIS AND OTHER FACTORS